Where to watch July Fourth 2018 fireworks in South Mississippi

 City of Pascagoula

-The Jackson County city's annual event happens at 6:30 p.m. with fireworks at 9 p.m.
+The Jackson County city's annual fireworks start at 9 p.m.
 July 4 at Beach Park.

 Tune in to Magic 93.7 to hear music for the show.
 For more info, call 228-938-2356.